 Cut down on alcohol

-Not all women are susceptible but if you find alcohol makes you flush, limiting your intake is of course a wise move.
+Not all women are susceptible, of course.
+However if you find alcohol makes you flush, limiting your intake is a wise move.
 Some women find they can tolerate a glass of wine or half a lager with food, especially if they match the alcoholic drink with a glass of water.

 Hold off on the caffeine

-Caffeine, which is also found in tea, chocolate and some soft drinks, has a stimulant effect and US researchers have found that as many as two out of three women during and post menopause are prone to caffeine-induced hot flushes.
+Why?
+Caffeine, which is also found in tea, chocolate and some soft drinks, has a stimulant effect and researcher suggests that caffeine use is linked to a higher incidence of hot flushes.

-Hot drinks can also set off flushing, so a piping hot espresso makes for a double whammy trigger.
+Hot drinks can also set off flushing, so, if you're susceptible, a piping hot espresso could make for a double whammy trigger.
 If you can't do without your daily hit, try to limit your intake to one caffeinated drink a day, the cooler, the better.